KlevisImeri/AboutMe/src/assets/Cooking.md

 - Pasta Carbonara
 - Eeggs with milk, salam, back tea with lemon and white cheese
 - Pig meat with garlic and peper.
+- Patatoes with white cheese and oragano + some type of meat (above)

 #### Snakcs I need to buy:
 - Doughuts